ReCap Pro 2025 Features | Autodesk

 View published ReCap Pro projects

-View, annotate, and share published ReCap Pro projects in Autodesk Drive, Autodesk Docs and Autodesk Construction Cloud. (video: 1:26 mins)
+View, annotate, and share published ReCap Pro projects in Autodesk Drive, Autodesk Docs, and Autodesk Construction Cloud. (video: 1:26 min.)

 Measure and edit point clouds